AdobeDocs/app-builder/src/pages/guides/webpack-configuration.md

 When Runtime code is bundled, the CLI will search for a `*webpack-config.js` file starting at the path of the action code, working up to the root of the project.

-If you want to specify a webpack configuration for a single action, place the `*webpack-config.js` file in the action folder.
+If you want to specify a Webpack configuration for a single action, place the `*webpack-config.js` file in the action folder.

-If you want to specify a webpack configuration for a set of actions, place the `*webpack-config.js` file in the parent directory of your action folders.
+If you want to specify a Webpack configuration for a set of actions, place the `*webpack-config.js` file in the parent directory of your action folders.

-If you want to specify a webpack configuration for an entire project, place the `*webpack-config.js` file in the root directory of your project.
+If you want to specify a Webpack configuration for an entire project, place the `*webpack-config.js` file in the root directory of your project.

 ## Configuration Types